Dino6Ao/csfd/README.md

 ## Co skript dělá / Purpose
 ### CZ
-Stáhne hodnocení/recenze uživatele z webu csfd.cz do formátu .csv, se kterým pak můžete dále pracovat např. v Excelu a importovat výsledek do dalších databází (IMDB, Letterboxd, Trakt...)
+Stáhne hodnocení/recenze uživatele z webu csfd.cz do formátu .csv, se kterým pak můžete dále pracovat např. v Excelu a importovat výsledek do dalších databází (IMDb, Letterboxd, Trakt...)

 ### EN
-Script downloads ratings/comments of the csfd.cz user to .csv format, which can be then opened in ie. Excel and worked with further to import the list to other databases (IMDB, Letterboxd, Trakt...)
+Script downloads ratings/comments of the csfd.cz user to .csv format, which can be then opened in ie. Excel and worked with further to import the list to other databases (IMDb, Letterboxd, Trakt...)

 ## Jak spustit / How to run